bigtree-its/microservices/HELP.md

 * Crate User
 ```
-create user fapidbuser;
+create customer fapidbuser;
 ```
-* Grant privileges to the user
+* Grant privileges to the customer
 ```
 grant all on database fapidb to fapidbuser
 ```